lbowles/Personal-Website-V2/portfolio/src/posts/one-year-at-bitcoins-hottest-startup.md

 ## Leadership in turbulent times
 The crypto market's notorious volatility requires strong leadership, especially during downturns and times of uncertainty.
 For me, actions speak louder than inspirational speeches.
 Our founders consistently demonstrate unwavering conviction and consistency in pushing forward regardless of market conditions.
 I don’t even think Robin has an off button, so if I become a founder one day, I know who to look at for reference.

-## Don’t over glamorise Fundraising
+## Don’t over glamorise fundraising
 Most startups see fundraising as a source of validation when in reality the only validation should be from the growth of your product.
 In my opinion, it's very over-glamorised and far different from the movies.
 I saw this first-hand as the founders were raising for our seed round during the Germany offsite.
 The back-to-back meetings never ended, I’m sure they could do the pitch backwards if they had to.
 Having this new money in the bank can also pressure founders into expanding the team past an optimal level.
 After some deliberation, this is something we managed to steer clear of.

 ![Map](/img/posts/One-Year-At-A-Startup/seed.webp)